mzettersten/lwl_typ_animals/README.md

 This folder contains the data anad analysis scripts for both the pilot and the registered report experiment.

+* registered_report: contains the data and analysis scripts for the main experiment in the registered report
+  - Test
+  -
+* pilot: contains the data and analysis scripts for the pilot study

 ### Figures

 The main figures included in the registered report.